TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 ### Software versions

-uibuilder v4 requires Node.js v12+, Node-RED v 1.3+ and for the browser, an ES6 (ECMA2015) capable version (Not IE. Virtually all modern browsers over the last few years but for Apple mobiles has to be iOS 12+).
+uibuilder v6 requires Node.js v14+, Node-RED v 3+ and for the browser, an ES6 (ECMA2015) capable version (Not IE. Virtually all modern browsers over the last few years but for Apple mobiles has to be iOS 12+).
+Some of the newer features need a browser capable of ECMA2019 which should be virtually every modern browser.

 Without these, you are likely to hit issues with compatibility or outright error.
 Please contact the author if you need something outside of these specifications though as it is possible that something could be put together.